Helincharm/tkinter-weather-api-app/README.md

 - Real-time weather data using OpenWeatherMap API
 - Pixel art themed desktop interface
-- Weather-based visual screens:
+- Weather-based visual screens
-  - Sunny
-  - Cloudy
-  - Partly Cloudy
-  - Rainy
-  - Snowy
-- Pixel-style temperature display on the interface
+- Custom pixel-style temperature display
-- Background music support with Pygame
+- Background music support
-- Image handling with Pillow
+- Image rendering with Pillow
-- API key protection using `.env` file
-- Basic API error handling and status code checks
+- API response handling and status code control
-- Organized project structure for GitHub and portfolio usage
+- Organized asset structure for images, sounds, and text graphics

+---

+## Weather Conditions Supported

+The application changes the interface according to the weather data returned by the API:

+- `Clear` → Sunny screen
+- `Clouds` → Cloudy or partly cloudy screen
+- `Rain`, `Drizzle`, `Thunderstorm` → Rainy screen
+- `Snow` → Snowy screen

+The current temperature is displayed on the screen using a custom pixel-style drawing system.

 ---